Aurelie Ouss

 PUBLICATIONS

-Labor Mobility and the Problem of Modern Policing [pdf] NYU Law Review (forthcoming)
+Labor Mobility and the Problem of Modern Policing [pdf] NYU Law Review (2024)

 Systemic Failure to Appear in Court [pdf] [Policy Brief] University of Pennsylvania Law Review (2023)